 10.10.3a Delay in sending + receiving direction using "echo" method (headset UE)

 The test method is the same as in super-wideband (see clause 9.10.3a, observing the test signal properties for fullband described in clause 5.4).

+10.10.3b Delay in sending + receiving direction using "echo" method (electrical interface UE)

+The test method is the same as in super-wideband (see clause 9.10.3b, observing the test signal properties for fullband in clause 5.4).

-10.10.4 Delay and speech quality in conditions with packet arrival time variations and packet loss
+10.10.4 Delay and speech quality in conditions with packet arrival time variations and packet loss (handset, headset, electrical interface UE)

 10.10.4.1 Delay in sending direction